Swimming Pool Accidents & Drownings Claim Hundreds of Lives

 • Establish and enforce clear pool rules

-If you or a loved one has suffered an injury as a result of a swimming pool accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered an injury as a result of a swimming pool accident, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer these critical questions regarding premises liability.